 All of the above will be related to the number of spectators attending.
 In many situations, the positions described above will generally not be accessible to spectators.
 The success of the plan depends on being able to manage and control the spectators.

 The best way to achieve this is to be there before them.
 Be early and ensure the spectators are where you want them.

-4.3 • COLOURS OF TAPE
+5.3 COLOURS OF TAPE

-In the FIA World Rally Championship, we are working towards only having one colour of tape to indicate where spectators should stand, with everything else marked by prohibited area 'No-Go' signs.
+In the FIA World Rally Championship, they are working towards only having one colour of tape to indicate where spectators should stand, with everything else marked by prohibited area 'No-Go' signs.

-However, some countries are not ready for this yet and still use two different colours of tape to indicate 'Go' and 'No-Go' areas.
+However, some countries are not ready for this yet and still use two different colours of tape to indicate 'Go' and 'NoGo' areas.

-Green tape (or the 'official' colour in each country)
+GREEN TAPE (or the 'official' colour in each country)